Davidster/ikari/README.md

 ## TODO

+- test web
+- basisu supports cubemap format, so SkyboxBackgroundPath::CompressedCube can be made into a single path, no need for join at runtime.
+- sometimes pos_x/neg_x format of cubemap is used, sometimes it's array...
+FIX THIS
 - fix resolve_path function in file_loader so it can be used outside the context of the engine!
 - path in error messages in file loader module (see TODO: there)
 - renderer should not need to know about the game state!